-One of the main hinderances to historic preservation is the perception that it is too costly to repair historic features and much cheaper to replace them with new.
-This short-sighted approach picks away at the character of a community and over time destroys its authenticity-a quality recognized as important in drawing talented, younger age groups.
+One of the main hindrances to historic preservation is the perception that it is too costly to repair historic features and much cheaper to replace them with new.
+This shortsighted approach picks away at the character of a community and over time destroys its authenticity-a quality recognized as important in drawing talented, younger age groups.
 Finding funding to assist with smaller preservation projects is necessary.
-One example: The City of Detroit recently partnered with Bank of America on a zero percent loan program for property owners in qualified neighborhoods in the city.
-Similar programs for designated historic districts in other communities should be sought.
+One example is City of Detroit, that recently partnered with Bank of America on a zero percent loan program for property owners in qualified neighborhoods in the city.
+Similar programs should be sought out for designated historic districts in other communities.
 One strategy considered by workshop participants was better integration of historic preservation in government activities.
 For example, historic resource survey could be included in the monies allotted for developing or revising community master plans.
 Land banks could assist in rehabilitating historic properties to make them more marketable.
 The availability of federal CDBG funding for historic resource survey could be explored since it would expedite the environmental review process required for CDBG-funded projects.
 Workshop participants also suggested that a percentage of permitting fees for activities affecting historic resources might be used for proactive preservation activities like identification and research, the first steps in the designation and protection process.

-GOAL 3: INCREASE DIVERSITY IN HISTORIC PRESERVATION
+GOAL 3 INCREASE DIVERSITY IN HISTORIC PRESERVATION

-- 1. Increase Diversity in Michigan's National Register of Historic Places Nominations - 2.
-Diversify Membership in Michigan's Historic Preservation Organizations - 3.
-Increase the Number of Minority Professionals Working in the Historic Preservation Field - 4.
-Offer More Historic Preservation Training Opportunities to Underserved Communities
+- 1. Increase diversity in Michigan's National Register of Historic Places nominations - 2.
+Diversify membership in Michigan's historic preservation organizations - 3.
+Increase the number of minority professionals working in the historic preservation field - 4.
+Offer more historic preservation training opportunities to underserved communities